codeths/kitcoin/frontend/README.md

 npm run dev
 ```

-This should open a new browser tab with the page open.
+This starts a local server hosting the frontend that updates as you save.
 The page will update as soon as you save a change, so you don't need to worry about reloading the page.
-You can also access the page by opening [localhost:8080](https://localhost:8080) once the dev server is up and running.
+You can access the page by opening [localhost:8080](https://localhost:8080) once the dev server is up and running.